sbg/dante/README.rst

 Check requirement and constraint files for possible errors (multiple files can be included for both requirements and constraints).
-This command checks for missing and unpinned requirements and suggested constraints for secondary dependencies that are not constrained by packages that use them.
+This command checks for conflicts, cyclical dependencies, duplicates, missing and unpinned requirements and suggested constraints for secondary dependencies that are not constrained by packages that use them.

 ::